andreasnymark/jQuery.contentFold/README.md

 By default, the plugin runs at any resolution.
 To change this you need to add a width when you initiate the plugin: `$('.main').contentFold({initSize:700});` Remember also, you need to set all styles for each class name.
 This javascript only toggles a specific class names, no inline styles are added.

+## Browser support

+Test it.
+So far, it works in the following browsers

+* Mobile Safari, iOS6
+* Safari 6, Mac OSX
+* Chrome 26, Mac OSX
+* Firefox 23, Mac OSX
+* Opera 15, Mac OSX

 ### Options

 #### Default values

 	initSize: 0,                    // at what viewport width we initiate the plugin.
                                     // default is 0 = runs at all resolutions.
-	element: 'h2',					// head element (every sibling after a h2 will be wrapped within a <div class="content" />)
+	element: 'h2',                  // head element (every following sibling element after this element will be
+	                                // wrapped within a <div class="content-fold" />)
-	classCollapsed: 'is-collapsed', // class name on collapsed head
+	collapsed: 'is-collapsed',      // class name on collapsed head
-	classExpanded: 'is-expanded',	// class name on expanded head
+	expanded: 'is-expanded',        // class name on expanded head
-	classContent: 'content', 		// class name on hidden content
+	content: 'content-fold',        // class name on folded content

 #### Override default values